 The rails on this skateboard are subtle and the footing is easily placed for easy handling and managing turns.
 The design is made for control and handling so some kids might prefer this board to start with if they are not used to riding.

 The trucks on the krptonics board are larger than the tiger board and have 6 inch heavy-duty styled trucks.
 The graphics and krypstik logo are awesome and come to a multitude of colors and styles.
 The bushings are made from urethane plastic and are a soft 88A.

 The wheels are polyurethane wheels and made to ride smooth with a size of 60mm x 40mm.
 The bearings are made from carbon steel and endure the test of time.

-The board itself comes recommended from 8+ years but if they have developed quickly and naturally more capable than their peers you may deem is fine to start them younger.
-This board can handle large and will hold up to 220 lbs and with the 88a bushings and 12mm pads it will hold heavy with speed.
+The board itself comes recommended for 8+ years but if they have developed quickly and naturally more capable than their peers you may deem is fine to start them younger.
+This board can handle large and will hold up to 220 lbs and with the 88a bushings and 12mm pads, it will hold heavy with speed.